ldejager/mariadb-galera-cluster/docs/digitalocean.md

 ansible-playbook -i ~/bin/terraform-inventory provisioning/terraform.yml
 ```

-Once the ansible run is completed, you'll have MariaDB installed and somewhat configured but it is not started.
+Once the ansible run is completed, you'll have MariaDB installed and configured with the root password set to what you have defined in `provisioning/roles/dbhost/defaults/main.yml`

-:exclamation: Ansible is set to enable the `mysqld` service, if using CentOS 7 as per defaults in the terraform defintion, double check that either systemd or init is configured to start MariaDB and not both.

 See the [Bootstrapping](bootstrapping.md) documentation to proceed.